 COOKIE DOUGH FROSTING:

-1. Prepare the cookie dough filling (see *Tips below): In a small bowl, whisk together the flour, baking soda and salt.
+(see *NOTES below): In a small bowl, whisk together the flour, baking soda and salt.
 In a medium bowl, use an electric mixer to stir together the butter, sugars, milk and vanilla.
 Stir in the dry ingredients and the chocolate chips.
 Refrigerate for 15 to 30 minutes, or until the cookie dough is firm.
 Scoop out dough in 2 tablespoon scoops and place it on a cookie sheet.
 Freeze until firm, at least 30 minutes.

 PREPARE THE CUPCAKES: